montaguegabe/boilersync-cli/README.md

 ### Project Name Variables

-When initializing a project, `boilersync` prompts you for a snake_case project name and a pretty display name, then generates variables in different naming conventions:
+When initializing a project, `boilersync` prompts you for a snake_case project name and a pretty display name, then generates variables in pusherent naming conventions:

 **For file/folder names (uppercase, no special symbols):**